 On Feb.
 27 at St. Louis Innovation Camp 2010, I gave a talk on the SaaS business model.
 I posted the slides, handout, audio, and transcript soon thereafter.
-Here, finally, is a video of the 44-minute-long talk.
-Why did it take over three months to get online?
-Read on below.
+Here is the 44-minute video the talk, conveniently on YouTube:

 Warning: Sausage-making Discussion Below

 The following has nothing to do with the content of the video.

 This is an x.264 video, shown here initially with a Flash-only player (FV WordPress Flowplayer).
 Later I’ll replace this Flash-only widget with one that offers HTML5 video (for iPad use, in particular), when I find one that works sufficiently well.

 That’s the easy part, though.
 Getting this video to you here was an adventure, and not in a good way.
 Three recordings were made of the talk:

 - We hired a professional videographer to record the talk.
 When I say professional, I mean it only in the most literal way, i.e. the videographer charged money.
 They showed up with a nice camera and a wireless lapel mic… but somehow produced a broken video recording (the first 10-15 minutes were intermittent video noise).
 In addition, the mic gain was turned up way too high and thus the audio is awful.

 - Dave Blankenship recorded the talk on his consumer camcorder; he was not paid for this, yet he did a much better job.
 This video is usable all the way through, but arrived in an oddball format produced mostly by some models of JVC camcorders.
 The audio was not so hot, because he used the mic built in to the camcorder from the back of the room.

 - I recorded the audio using a $5 microphone plugged in to an iPod Nano, sitting on a table at the front of the room.
 It’s a bit noisy, but with a few minutes of work with Audacity (Noise Removal and Normalization), the results are much better than either video attempt.